Police detain Shina Peter’s son, Clarence, over murder – The Sun Nigeria

 Lukman Olabiyi

-The Lagos State police have arrested a Nigerian music video director, Clarence Abiodun Peters, over the death of a dancer and video vixen, Love Divine is popularly known as Picture Kodak.
+The Lagos State Police Command has arrested popular Nigerian music video director, Clarence Abiodun Peters, over the death of dancer and video vixen, Love Divine, popularly known as Picture Kodak.

-Kodak was alleged to have died of electrocution while charging her phone at Peters’ house on April 30.
+Kodak was alleged to have died of electrocution while charging her phone in Clarence’s house on April 30.

-However, Lagos State Police Public Relations Officer, DSP Bala Elkana, said the director was detained and being interrogated at the State Criminal Criminal Investigation and Intelligence Department SCIID, Panti, Yaba.
+Lagos State police public elations officer, Bala Elkana, said the director is being detained and interrogated at the State Criminal Investigation and Intelligence Department SCIID, Panti, Yaba.

 “We are probably looking at murder.
 We are not concluding at this stage.
 If she died of electrocution according to reports, it is left for us to find out.
 Was she actually electrocuted and what really went wrong?
 Autopsy will show.”